Eningu Clayhouse: Our full report

 Health & safety

-Money: Currency exchange is not possible at Eningu Lodge.
-There are no safe deposit boxes in the rooms, but valuables can be stored in office at reception.
+- Currency exchange is not possible at Eningu Lodge.
+There are no safe deposit boxes in the rooms, but valuables can be stored in the office.